dhamaniasad/awesome-machine-learning/README.md

 > A collection of awesome Machine Learning resources

 # Table of Contents
-- [Visualization](#visualization) - Tools which let you visualize machine learning models to help you understand them better
+- [Visualization](#visualization) - Tools which let you visualize Machine Learning models to help you understand them better
-- [Frameworks](#frameworks) - Frameworks for machine learning which can be used to make your own ML projects
+- [Frameworks](#frameworks) - Frameworks for Machine Learning which can be used to make your own ML projects
-- [Libraries](#libraries) - Machine learning libraries that do one thing and do it well
+- [Libraries](#libraries) - Machine Learning libraries that do one thing and do it well
-- [Learning](#learning) - Resources to help you learn more about machine learning
+- [Learning](#learning) - Resources to help you learn more about Machine Learning
-- [Examples](#examples) - Example machine learning projects and implementations to look at while learning
+- [Examples](#examples) - Example Machine Learning projects and implementations to look at while learning
-- [Publications](#publications) - Publications for papers on machine learning
+- [Publications](#publications) - Publications for papers on Machine Learning
+- [YouTube](#youtube) - YouTube channels and playlists on Machhine Learning

 ## Visualization